MJPhillip/noroff-content-management-systems/module-1/ma.md

 6. Add the products to the site.
 You can import the product list using the provided .csv file (see assets)
 7. Install the Contact 7 plugin and add a contact form to the contact page using a shortcode.
 8. The main menu should just have Home, About, Shop and Contact
 9. Take your local version of the site and upload to your web host.
 You can use this tutorial as a guide https://www.wpbeginner.com/wp-tutorials/how-to-move-wordpress-from-local-server-to-live-site/ (if you don’t have PHP activated on your web host, please activate it for the CMS course and then you can switch it off afterwards).
+Note that you should have a folder on your web host for this project, and the instruction to clear the root folder in step 3 should be ignored.
 10. Submit a link to the website on your web host.

 ## Assets